ladyjer/YOOPro-Content-Fix/README.md

-# YOOPro-Content-Fix
+# YOOPro-Content-Fix is a Joomla!
+3 content plugin
-Allows use of &lt;hr id="system-readmore" /&gt; tag in YOOTheme PRO Page Builder articles.
+Allows use of something like  &lt;hr id="system-readmore" /&gt; tag in YOOTheme PRO Page Builder articles.

 Use &lt;hr class="yoopro-content-readmore" /&gt; instead, inside YOOTheme Content Builder